SPARLab/BikeMaps/README.md

       python manage.py runserver
       and visiting localhost:8000 should show the page on any dev computer

-  Change email password in settings to allow for new account creation and emails to admin from contact link
+  Change email password in settings.py to allow for new account creation and emails to admin from contact link

 ##### Data output